MetPX/sarracenia/docs/source/Contribution/Development.rst

 they regressions or enhancements that don't make sense to add to v2, have the tag *v3only*.
 Issues that are common between the releases are tagged *v3*.

-The workflow with v3 is similar to v2 but with different branches.
-New development work should have a v03\_ prefix, such as v03\_issue401.
+The workflow with v3 is similar to v2 but with different branches.  branches are assumed to be branched from the *development* branch, so v3 is assumed unless v2\_ is present.
 Having all the flow tests complete fairly successfully is one criterion for acceptance into development.

 To run the sr_insects tests, the repository must be cloned with the development branch.